How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 Banded Standing Hip Abduction

-This exercise is an accessible starting point if you’re wondering how to turn a square bum into a round one.
+This exercise is an accessible starting point if you’re wondering how to transform a square-shaped bum into a round one.

-In both abduction and adduction exercises, it’s important to experiment with different stances and band placements to find maximal glute engagement.6
+In both abduction and adduction exercises, it’s important to experiment with different stances and band placements to find maximal glute engagement.9

 For this variation, stand with a mini band around the ankles or above the knees.
 Kick one leg out to the side, stabilizing with the other leg to avoid shifting the hips from side to side.